 What happens if I violate the Nevada Age of Consent?

-If you engage in sexual activity with a minor who is under the Nevada Age of Consent of 16, you can be prosecuted under Nevada sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the Nevada Age of Consent of 18, you can be prosecuted under Nevada sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .

 What happens if I travel to a state where the Age of Consent is lower?

 In most states, the travel or transportation of a minor over state lines with the intention of engaging in sexual activity is in itself a severe misdemeanor or felony.
 As a result, it is generally not possible to evade a state's age of consent rules by travelling to a different state.